• Background Image

 Here’s why Alvaro believes pre-treatment to be an integral aspect of any successful iboga treatment experience:

-“Pre-treatment therapy, although not a mandatory prerequisite to join our programme, it is an essential component for the client to get the most out of their Iboga treatment.
+“Pre-treatment therapy, although not a mandatory prerequisite to join our program, it is an essential component for the client to get the most out of their Iboga treatment.
 As we’ve said many times, Iboga is not an instant cure-all but is the most profound catalyst to change.
 It is unrivaled in its ability to take away withdrawals and create a pre-addicted state brain reset, however, its success is dependent on how one prepares for and integrates the ibogaine experience.
 Pre-therapy is conducted by our in-house therapy team.
 We know, those that undertake pre-treatment, are more likely to benefit from the experience.”

 7) Aftercare

 The importance of aftercare for those who’ve completed iboga treatment cannot be overemphasized.
-One of our favourite parts of conventional addiction treatment is the fellowship and peer support created by 12 Step group meetings and mentorships.
+One of our favorite parts of conventional addiction treatment is the fellowship and peer support created by 12 Step group meetings and mentorships.
 We’ve tried to build a similar structure with our own weekly support meetings.
 Our goal is to build and sustain a self-supporting community of people who have recovered through Iboga.

 Here’s how 12-step fellowships can help to keep one’s recovery journey on the right path:

-“Some of our clients have indeed suffered from skepticism, judgement and hostility at 12 Step and SMART meetings.
+“Some of our clients have indeed suffered from skepticism, judgment, and hostility at 12 Step and SMART meetings.
 Unfortunately, some attendees are rather closed-minded.
 I’ve found, however, that if you persist, keep showing up, share your story, gradually it all turns to acceptance.

 Funnily enough, I got sacked by my one and only NA sponsor for not informing him that I had taken a ‘drug’ to get off drugs.
 Little did he know, Iboga is not a drug, it’s a medicine.
 At the time I was full of resentment, but now I understand that education is so important, and slowly slowly, some of the more closed groups will gradually open up.
 It won’t be long before there is an ‘iboga initiate’ in every meeting!
 This is why we are exhibiting at the iCCAD conference in London, to educate, to inform, to make some noise!”